grahampugh/munki-with-config/README.md

 ```

-The DMG should be put into smb://web-srv.bris.ac.uk/www/is/media/advice/operatingsystems/mac
-to make it available to end users.
+The DMG should be put into a locally accessible web server to make it available to end users.